youzer-name/node-red-contrib-value-for/README.md

-This package provides two nodes that compare string or numeric values to message payloads.
+This package provides three nodes that allow you to pass messages to an output only when:

-If input string equals configured value or input value is in configured range - starts timer for configured period of time.
-If input value doesn't vary from configured for given period of time – will trigger single message to 1st output.
-2nd output is used for reporting reset.
+- A value stays in a certain range for a selected period of time (range-for)
+- A value equals a certain value for a selected period of time (value-for)
+- A value does NOT change for a selected period of time (fixed-for)

 # Installation
 ```